-- The website platform is extremely easy to use on your laptop and smartphone.
+- The website is extremely easy to use on your laptop and they also have an app for your smartphone.
 Searching the area is simple and the reservation system is quick.
 Having instant and constant communication with the hosts definitely makes everything flow smooth.
 This also helps when you may not have a strong cell signal to make an actual call, you can simply send an instant message through the website.
 We found this to be our case in many situations during our August trip.

-- Some properties allow you to request stays weeks to a month in advance.
+- Some properties allow you to request stays weeks to two months in advance.
 Which we found helpful when we were planning a couple weeks ahead.
 A solid plan helps ease stress, at least we like to think so!

 - Stays permitted can vary from 1 to 5 overnights.
 Which was also helpful when we wanted to explore the area more than a couple hours on our arrival day.